-Betel Pepper is a perennial vine related to Black Pepper (Piper Nigrum) and originates in India and Southeast Asia, where it is cultivated for its leaves, these being used to wrap various ingredients into parcels for chewing.
+Betel Pepper is a perennial vine related to Black Pepper (Piper Nigrum) and originates in India and Southeast Asia, where it is cultivated for its leaves.
+These being used to wrap various ingredients into parcels for chewing.

-Leaves heart-shaped, 10 to 18 cm (4 to 7 in) long, on top dark glossy green and prominently ribbed, underneath pale green.
+The leaves are heart-shaped, 10 to 18 cm (4 to 7 in) long, on top dark glossy green and prominently ribbed, underneath pale green.
 They are alternately arranged along the stems.

 Betel leaf oil oxidises on contact with iron, becoming discoloured, and must be stored and transported in either glass or stainless steel containers.